tektronix/tm_devices/docs/glossary.md

 : Transmission Control Protocol/Internet Protocol

 TekScopePC
-: A PC software to view and analyze waveforms anywhere, anytime, with remote access to Tektronix oscilloscope
+: A PC software application to view and analyze waveforms anywhere, anytime, with remote access to a Tektronix oscilloscope

 TSP
 : Test Script Processor